hanseltime/ignore-bad-ts/README.md

 ### Arguments

-Both functions generally match the argument signature of [fast-glob](https://www.npmjs.com/package/fast-glob?activeTab=readme).
+Both functions generally match the argument signature of sync/stream from [fast-glob](https://www.npmjs.com/package/fast-glob?activeTab=readme).

 There are a few differences:

-1. Output variables are not allowed from fast-glob (This would affect how the glob output is processed)
+1. Output options are not allowed from fast-glob (This would affect how the glob output is processed)
 2. debugGlob - Use this to log all files that matched the globs.
 (Helpful for verifying your glob is doing what you think)
 3. debugTS - Use this to log all files that matched for writing @ts-nocheck.
 (Helpful for verifying only the ts files that should be written to)